Baked Halibut Fillets with Tomatoes, Onions & Olives

 1. Preheat oven to: 350° F. Spray bottom of baking dish or pour one tablespoon olive in dish and rub it over the bottom..

 2. Pour two tablespoons olive oil in skillet.
 Add sliced onions.
 Sauté onions until soft..
-Add all remaining ingredients to skillet and stir well.
+Add tomatoes. salt, pepper and parsley to onions.
+Mix well.
+Arrange halibut fillets on top in a single layer.

-3. Spread half the tomato sauce on the bottom of the baking pan.
+3. Spread half the chopped tomatoes on the bottom of the baking pan.
 Place halibut fillets on top.
-Pour the rest of the sauce on top of the halibut fillets.
+Pour the rest of the tomatoes on top of the halibut fillets.
 Cover lightly with foil.
 Bake 30 minutes.
-Carefully, lift up the foil and test doneness of one fillet.
+Carefully, lift up the foil and test for doneness of one fillet.
 It should be opaque and flake easily.
 Remove from oven if done.
 If not, return fish with foil cover to the oven for another 10 minutes before checking again.